 Texas LLC Taxes: Requirements & Info

 Texas offers one of the most business-friendly tax environments in the United States.
-Your LLC won’t pay state income tax, and most small LLCs won’t owe franchise tax either.
-However, you’ll still have federal tax obligations and potentially sales tax requirements depending on your business activities.
+Your LLC won’t pay state income tax.
+Most small LLCs won’t owe franchise tax either.
+You’ll still have federal tax obligations and potentially sales tax requirements depending on your business activities.

 Understanding your tax obligations before you start your Texas LLC helps you plan properly and avoid surprises at tax time.
 Let’s break down exactly what taxes your Texas LLC will face.